World Building Guide for Dungeons and Dragons

 Do you want to do something like this in your world?
 Most worlds won’t and that is ok.

 The number one banned spell in D&D 3.5: polymorph.
 Polymorph had a full page of text and had pages upon pages of errata to try to fix it.
 Most dungeon masters just banned polymorph outright to avoid arguments on how it works.
-Is there spell you do not like or always cause an argument?
+Is there a spell you do not like or always causes an argument?
 Maybe consider making that spell forbidden from anyone in the world from using it.
-If you do this make sure no one (not players or NPC’s) use it.
+If you do this make sure no one (not players or NPCs) uses it.

 What is the impact of magic in your world?
-If you changed any of the ways magic works does that change how things work or people react magic.
-In the Dark Suns world the impact is a barren wasteland and arcane magic users are hunted down and killed.
+If you changed any of the ways magic works does that change how things work or people react to magic?
+In the Dark Suns world, the impact is a barren wasteland and arcane magic users are hunted down and killed.
 Most games will accept the system in the core D&D 5e books and not have to worry about this.

 The Technology: Describe the level of technology in the world and its effects

 There is a balance between technology and magic.
 In high-magic societies, there is little need to create medicine, weapons and such using technology.
 In a low or no magic society then technology will try to advance to create medicine, weapons, and even computers and space travel.

 What is the technology level of your game?
 Most D&D 5e games are simply stuck at or near the medieval level for technology and then magic takes over.
 This isn’t a problem just something to note.
 If you want a more advanced technological level you may need to ask why that would happen if I can create a wall, give life back to the dead, and teleport anywhere in the world with a thought.